regandono/santools/README.rst

 Getting started
 -------------
-Fla is free application and please email me your hardware id to get your key.
+Fla is free application and please email me your hardware id to get your key to unlock all.

 Default password is ``fla``.